2 Weeks in Italy The Best 14 Days Italy Itinerary (2024)

 Therefore, the winner of the offseason, and will surely involve the lowest prices.
 Crowds will also get smaller.
 Summer will offer warm weather, plenty of tourists, and sunshine.

 So, you will experience the highest prices.
-But you will really wish to plan a tour in summer in your 2 weeks Italy Itinerary due to its best beaches and thinking about swimming in Cinque Terre.
+But you will wish to plan a tour in summer in your 2 weeks Italy Itinerary due to its best beaches and thinking about swimming in Cinque Terre.

 However, the favorite times to visit Italy are fall and spring rather than summer.
 So, October is the best time in Italy when it is not overcrowded and hot.
 A tradeoff with the summer, therefore, is cool or rainy would not be much of an issue.